 Every hour counts in eCommerce orders, making it essential to leverage order fulfillment metrics to streamline the fulfillment process.
 Order fulfillment service providers typically leverage a broad range of technologies that allow them to gather various data.
 Analyzing this data allows a fulfillment partner to identify problems and trends that may impact cost-effectiveness and operational efficiency.

 Fast-paced warehouse functions such as pick and pack fulfillment need clear standards to ensure the job gets done in the best possible way.
 Therefore, any efficient fulfillment operation will establish productivity standards that span the entire length of the operation, from the moment a trailer full of inventory hits the dock door until the individual item gets shipped to the end customer.
-These productivity standards
+These productivity standards play a

 Fulfillment warehouse quality management programs have good intentions, but often fail in execution.
 Why is that?